IbtissemSghayri/SUNIT/README.md

 The design of the drone integrates a camera, a gps and an mpu-6050.

 # How does it work ?
 The drone is equiped with a thermal camera that will scan the panals and connect in real time with a dashboard in order to analyse the panals data and detect defeated ones and the ones overheating, before the damage would happen.
+The drone is also equipped with a noamrl camera used to detect defects in the solar panals.
 The drone is monittored through a controller using esp32 which is connected to the drone through a transmitter-receiver module (RC communication)

  # Components of the drone
 1 Chassis for the drone